Skip to main content

 Universities Canada Inclusive Excellence Principles

-The University of Lethbridge is committed to building an equitable, diverse and inclusive campus.
+The University of Lethbridge is committed to building a campus that is accessible and welcoming to all.
 We strive to embed the seven Universities Canada Inclusive Excellence Principles into our approaches to teaching, research and community engagement.

 Principle 1.